 FILSAV is a program that provides a tape-oriented file maintenance facility to the system administrator and other users.
+It can be used in a batch or interactive mode.
 The system administrator can use this routine to maintain system files on a magnetic tape, usually for backup.
 All users can utilize the routine for saving and restoring catalogued files on tape.
 The routine copies files from disc storage or magnetic tape, duplicates tapes, updates saved-tape files, and restores tape files to disc.
-The program may be used in a batch or interactive mode.